Why It Works

 1 small cucumber, seeded and cut into 4-inch long matchsticks

 For the Duck: Dry duck carefully with paper towels and place on wire rack set in foil-lined rimmed baking sheet.
 Using fingers or dull handle of a wooden spoon, carefully separate skin from breast meat by inserting fingers through bottom of breasts and slowly working your way up.
 Be careful not to tear skin.
-Combine maltose and soy sauce with 1 tablespoon water in small microwave-safe bowl.
+In a small microwave-safe bowl, combine maltose and soy sauce with 1 tablespoon water.
 Microwave on high until maltose is softened, about 20 seconds.
 Stir together mixture with spoon until homogeneous.
 Spoon mixture over duck and rub over entire surface, making sure to coat all exposed skin.
-Combine salt and baking powder in small bowl.
+In a small bowl, combine salt and baking powder.
 Sprinkle evenly over all surfaces of duck.
 Refrigerate duck, uncovered, at least 12 and up to 36 hours until surface is completely dry with leathery appearance.

-Adjust rack to lowest position and preheat oven to 350°F. Bring 4 quarts water to a rolling boil in a large stockpot.
+Adjust rack to lowest position and preheat oven to 350°F (180°C).
+In a large stockpot, bring 4 quarts water to a rolling boil.
 Place duck on wire rack set in sink.
 Pour half of boiling water over top surface of duck, making sure to cover skin evenly.
 Flip duck and pour remaining boiling water over second side.
 Allow duck to dry 5 minutes.

-For the Pancakes: Combine flour and boiling water in medium bowl and stir with wooden spoon until shaggy dough forms.
+For the Pancakes: In medium bowl, combine flour and boiling water and stir with wooden spoon until shaggy dough forms.
 Turn out on floured countertop and knead until dough is smooth and elastic, about 5 minutes.
 Cut dough into 24 even pieces about 1 tablespoon each.
 Cover with damp towel.

-For the Plum Sauce: combine sugar with 1 tablespoon water in heavy-bottomed 2-quart saucepot.
+For the Plum Sauce: In a heavy-bottomed 2-quart saucepot, combine sugar with 1 tablespoon water.
 Melt over high heat and continue to cook, gently swirling pan, until sugar is deep golden brown, about 3 minutes.
 Immediately add all of vinegar in one go (sugar will bubble rapidly) and cook until sugar redissolves, about 1 minute.
-Add plums, soy sauce, ginger, and chili garlic sauce, reduce heat to medium low, and cook, mashing plums with back of wooden spoon until plums are completely broken down, about 10 minutes.
+Add plums, soy sauce, ginger, and chili garlic sauce, reduce heat to medium-low, and cook, mashing plums with back of wooden spoon until plums are completely broken down, about 10 minutes.
 Blend sauce with immersion blender or in standing blender until smooth.
 Transfer to small bowl to serve.

 To Serve: Carve duck, making sure to remove all skin, including skin on the back and legs.
 Spread one pancake with sauce, top with cucumber and scallion, and add duck meat and skin sparingly, arranging all ingredients in a vertical line through center of pancake.
 Fold up bottom quarter of pancake to center, then roll pancake, enclosing ingredients.
 Eat immediately.